untodesu/refraction/README.md

 **NOTE:** this may change in future!
 I don't want to stick with licensing _my_ work under Valve's license!

 Any third-party library or code used by Refraction code or tools is noted in the [thirdpartylegalnotices.txt](thirdpartylegalnotices.txt) file.
-The entirety of Refraction code and assets present in the repository is licensed under Valve's SDK license ([LICENSE](LICENSE)):
+Refraction code (as long as not explicitly noted) and assets present in the repository are licensed under Valve's SDK license ([LICENSE](LICENSE)):
 ```
                SOURCE 1 SDK LICENSE